ronnyml/snowplow-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 ### 2.1 Software

+The StorageLoader jar is available for download.
+For more information, see the [[Hosted assets]] page.

+The StorageLoader requires Java 7 to run.

-To install StorageLoader, first make sure that your server has **all** of the following installed:
+Alternatively, to build the StorageLoader yourself, first make sure that you have **all** of the following installed:

 1. **Git** - see the [Git Installation Guide] [git-install]
 2. **Ruby and RVM*** - see our [Ruby and RVM setup guide](Ruby-and-RVM-setup)